AlbertoCuadra/Personal_Website/content/post/post3/index.md

 ## How to use it
 Search for `Acrypto - Weighted strategy` in the indicator tab using `tradingview` and add it to your layout.
 Modify the indicator parameters for the desired asset and data frame.

-If you consider paying for a subscription on TradingView (which is not required for this script), I would be very grateful if you could use my referral link :)
+If you consider paying for a subscription on TradingView (which is not required for this script), I would be very grateful if you could use my referral link.

 `Referral link:` https://www.tradingview.com/gopro/?share_your_love=accry